polca/premise/docs/transform.rst

 *premise* then adjusts the thermal efficiency of the process.

-It first calculates the energy input in the current (original) dataset, by looking up the fuel inputs and their respective lower heating values.
+It first calculates the visible fuel energy in the current (original) dataset, by looking up the fuel inputs and their respective lower heating values.
+Some ecoinvent clinker inventories include emissions from secondary fuels that are not listed as burdened technosphere fuel inputs.
+For these datasets, *premise* keeps an internal energy ledger and adds an inferred hidden secondary-fuel energy amount so that the accounted starting point remains consistent with the original total clinker thermal energy demand.

-Once the energy required per ton clinker today (2020) is known, it is multiplied by a *scaling factor* that represents a change in efficiency between today and the scenario year.
+Once the accounted energy required per ton clinker today (2020) is known, it is multiplied by a *scaling factor* that represents a change in efficiency between today and the scenario year.

 .. note::